genixpro/hypermax/README.md

 - General User Interface:
     - Change User-Interface code to use proper organized classes and not ad-hoc style like it is currently
     - View recently trained models
+    - Able to view Training Loss VS. Testing Loss on UI
     - View models which had errors
     - Fix UI issues related to data-tables (such as in hyperparameter correlations)
     - Able to adjust min,max,smoothing, and domain of the loss chart